bicknell/rpi-dcc-decoder/README.md

 modification could be used to turn the Raspberry Pi into a stationary decoder.

-See HARDWARE for the circuit design to connect a Raspberry Pi to the tracks of an NMRA compliant DCC system.
+See [HARDWARE.md](HARDWARE.md) for the circuit design to connect a Raspberry Pi to the tracks of an NMRA compliant DCC system.

 The software uses the [pigpio](http://abyz.me.uk/rpi/pigpio/) library.